panter/catladder/docs/docs/2_environment_variables.md

 There are two options for `dotEnv`:

-- true: creates a .env files both locally and during the build job.
+- `true`: creates a .env files both locally and during the build job.
 This is typically required for native apps (e.g. react-native).
-- "local": creates a .env file only locally
+- `"local"`: creates a .env file only locally

 .env files will never be included in the build artifacts as they may contain secrets.